 We underwrite reinsurance business through independent brokers.
 Credit risk exists to the extent that one or more of these brokers are unable to fulfill their contractual obligations to us.
 For example, in certain jurisdictions, when the ceding company pays premiums for these policies to brokers, these premiums are considered to have been paid and the ceding insurer is no longer liable to us for those amounts, whether or not we have actually received them.
-In addition, we have credit exposure to Montpelier and its brokers or to other third-parties through any fronting agreements into which we may enter.
+Additionally, we are required to pay amounts owed on claims under policies to brokers, and these brokers, in turn, pay these amounts to the ceding companies that have reinsured a portion of their liabilities with us.
+In some jurisdictions, if a broker fails to make such a payment, we might remain liable to the ceding company for the deficiency.
+In addition, we have credit exposure to Endurance and its brokers or to other third-parties through any fronting agreements into which we may enter.